-What to do in Odaiba
+What to see and do in Odaiba?

 Like we said before, the area’s more about entertainment and very family-oriented.
 Plus, it’s a bit distant from the rest of Tokyo’s sightseeing highlights.
 That’s why we think it’s better to stay elsewhere in the city.
 To see our picks, click here.